Gov. Cuomo details $168B New York budget deal

 In desperate need of a new revenue stream to help pay for New York City's aging mass transit system, Governor Cuomo believes a surcharge on ride hailing services could be the key.

 "Long term we need a funding stream for the MTA," he said.
-"The congestion pricing, I believe is a concept who's future has come."
+"The congestion pricing, I believe, is a concept whose future has come."

-With the deadline for an approved state budget just two days away Governor Cuomo detailed phases of a congestion pricing plan that would tax Ubers, Lifts, and other similar services $2.75 on trips in Manhattan south of 96th Street.
+With the deadline for an approved state budget just two days away, Cuomo detailed phases of a congestion pricing plan that would tax Ubers, Lyfts, and other similar services $2.75 on trips in Manhattan south of 96th Street.

 Meanwhile yellow cabs would be taxed $2.50 in the same zone with the revenue from both surcharges contributing to the subway action plan.